jon-grangien/OpenGL-mandelbulb-explorer/README.md

 make
 ```

-If you didn't clone the repo recursively you can get the submodule like this:
+If you didn't clone the repo recursively you can get the submodules like this:
 ```sh
 git submodule update --init --recursive
 ```